wiesehahn/quarto_presentation_template/README.md

 - `_quarto.yml` (main file to change presentation settings)
 - `_variables.yml` (optionally, add variables to be added in .qmd)

 Informtion about Quarto Markdown syntax and options for RevealJS presentations can be found at https://quarto.org/docs/presentations/revealjs/.

+#### Citation
+The repository comes with a `CITATION.cff` file, which provides information about the correct citation.
+It is supported by Github, Zenodo and Zotero.
+Change fields to desired variables or delete completely.
+A file can also be created or updated using a [UI](https://citation-file-format.github.io/cff-initializer-javascript/#/).

+To create a DOI for the repository you have to [connect to Zenodo](https://docs.github.com/de/repositories/archiving-a-github-repository/referencing-and-citing-content) and publish a release.

 #### References